| |

 referred to in Q1 be included in calculating end of year payment,

-maternity leave pay, severance payment, long service payment, sickness
+maternity leave pay, paternity leave pay, severance payment, long service payment, sickness

-allowance, holiday pay, annual leave pay and wages in lieu of notice?
+allowance, holiday pay, annual leave pay and payment in lieu of notice?

 |